godaddy/engineering/_posts/2018-09-04-python-mocking.md

 <details><summary>Show error message</summary>
 <p>

 The first assertion passes, but the second doesn't.
 There's no meaningful error, other than the fact that an exception isn't raised.
-A good IDE might call your attention to the mock_validate argument in the two places where it's used.
+A good IDE might call your attention to the <code>mock_validate</code> argument in the two places where it's used.
 </p>
 </details>

 <details><summary>Show mistake</summary>
 <p>

-It _looks_ like this is setting up `simplified_validate` to be a stand-in for `mock_validate`, and by extension a stand-in for `main.validate`, but the substitution isn't taking place.
-Instead, we want to use `mock_validate.side_effect = simplified_validate`, or to simplify things visually, we could change the patch line to `@patch('main.validate', side_effect=simplified_validate)` and omit the `mock_validate` argument.
-I find the `side_effect` terminology a bit confusing, since the term doesn't do anything to capture the fact that this `side_effect` will in effect be subbed in for the mocked function and called with the same arguments.
+It <i>looks</i> like this is setting up <code>simplified_validate</code> to be a stand-in for <code>mock_validate</code>, and by extension a stand-in for <code>main.validate</code>, but the substitution isn't taking place.
+Instead, we want to use <code>mock_validate.side_effect = simplified_validate</code>, or to simplify things visually, we could change the patch line to <code>@patch('main.validate', side_effect=simplified_validate)</code> and omit the <code>mock_validate</code> argument.
+I find the <code>side_effect</code> terminology a bit confusing, since the term doesn't do anything to capture the fact that this <code>side_effect</code> will in effect be subbed in for the mocked function and called with the same arguments.
 If anyone has a good way of explaining this, I'm all ears.
 </p>
 </details>